What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 Things inside and outside your body trigger these receptors all the time.

 As a response, mast cells release chemicals called mast cell mediators.
+You may already be familiar with one of these mast cell mediators — histamine.

-• prostaglandins – has a role in blood vessel dilation or constriction
+• Prostaglandins – has a role in blood vessel dilation or constriction

 All of these can work to keep you healthy.